 xt=kxkpt-kT ,

 where xk are the transmitted channel symbols at the output of the PL framing function (described in section 2), p(t) is the shaping pulse, and T is the channel symbol duration.
-The constellation of symbols is properly normalized such that E{| xk |2} = Es, where Es denotes the energy per symbol.
+The constellation of symbols is properly normalized such that E{| xk |2} = Es, where Es denotes the energy per channel symbol.
 The shaping pulse is SRRC; hence in ideal conditions it satisfies the intersymbol-interference free condition (the so-called Nyquist condition), that is,

 -∞∞ptpt-kTdt=1, &k=00, &k≠0.